gleitz/howdoi/README.md

     optional arguments:
-      -h, --help         show this help message and exit -p POS, --pos POS  return answer in specified position (default: 1) -f, --full         return the full text of the answer -l, --link         display only the answer link
+      -h, --help         show this help message and exit -p POS, --pos POS  select answer in specified position (default: 1) -f, --full         display the full text of the answer -l, --link         display only the answer link

 Extra notes: